jcode06/my-solar-system/README.md

 - Find a better way to draw the sun, such as using the shader below
 - Figure out a way to make the smaller planets more visible in relation to the sun, right now they are too small
 - Add shadows to the planets when applicable
+- Asteroid belt between Mars and Jupiter
   - Figure out how to draw asteroids
 - Enable explorer camera controls (FlyControls)
 - Add datGui menu for controlling zoom, camera, lighting, and other settings
-- Planet Rotations:
-  - Set planets rotations to counterclockwise
-  - Set Pluto's rotation direction to 120 degrees (on its side)
 - OPTIONAL:
   - Figure out how to do Pluto's unusual orbit:
+    - Set Pluto's rotation direction to 120 degrees (on its side)
     - https://airandspace.si.edu/exhibitions/exploring-the-planets/online/solar-system/pluto/orbit.cfm